Bohémienne is the French word for ‘bohemian.’ It’s also the name given to a flavorful yet delicate Provençal eggplant and tomato casserole.

-Note: As member of the Amazon Affiliate Program, I receive compensation for the products sold through the affiliate links in this post, at no cost to the buyer.
+Note: As a member of the Amazon Affiliate Program, I receive compensation for the products sold through the affiliate links in this post at no cost to the buyer.

 Bohémienne: Another Way to Look at the Ratatouille

 For me, this flavorful Southern France dish is another way to look at the ratatouille.
 Like its cousin, the ratatouille, this dish is made out of summer eggplants and ripe tomatoes.

 They are sautéed in olive oil with minced garlic and then flavored with an anchovy purée.

 To give this dish its creamy consistency, some milk and flour are added to the eggplant, tomato, and anchovy mixture.
 In my case, to make it gluten-free, I’m using gluten-free all-purpose flour.

 Then, all goes to an oven dish to be sprinkled with bread crumbs.
 In my case, I’m using gluten-free panko to finish this flavorful Mediterranean recipe.

 Ratatouille vs. Bohémienne